 - 1. Move the throttle lever to "SLOW" (Fig. 5). - 2.
 Turn the ignition key to "OFF" (Fig. 6). - Note: If the engine has been working hard or is hot, let it idle for a minute before turning the ignition key "OFF."
 This helps cool the engine before it is stopped.
 In an emergency, the engine may be stopped by turning the ignition key to "OFF." - 3.
-Pull wire off spark plug(s) to prevent possibility of accidental starting before transporting or storing machine. - 4.
+Pull wire off spark plug(s) to prevent possibility of someone accidentally starting the machine before transporting or storing machine. - 4.
 Close fuel shut off valve, on front panel before transporting or storing machine.